|

 (d) |

-with the Ombudsman and to disclose truthfully and frankly any
+person to cooperate with the Ombudsman and to disclose truthfully and

 of the Ombudsman. |